-- A wide variety of personal injury matters, including catastrophic injury; wrongful death; trucking accidents; and product liability.
+- A wide variety of personal injury matters, including catastrophic injury, wrongful death, and trucking accidents.

-- Civil cases involving sexual abuse; sex trafficking; and crime victims.
+- Civil cases involving sexual abuse and sexual assault, sex trafficking, and crime victims.

 - Business, contract and commercial litigation, including breach of contract; timber trespass; noncompete agreements; trade secrets; piercing the corporate veil; and fraud cases.
 Kristin also has experience bringing, and defending against, motions for preliminary injunction.

-- While representing a victim of sexual assault in a case against a fitness club, Kristin won a motion to compel documentation concerning the Oregon Board of Massage Therapists' investigation into the assault on her client.
-This documentation was being withheld by the defendant massage therapist, who alleged that it was confidential and not subject to discovery.
+- Won a motion to compel discovery of documentation concerning the Oregon Board of Massage Therapists' investigation into the sexual assault of her client.
+This documentation was being withheld by the defendant massage therapist, who refused to turn it over despite Kristin's formal requests for production.
 Freifeld v.
 Leisure Sports, Inc., et al., Washington County Case No. 18CV12178 (November 9, 2018).

-- While representing a victim of sexual assault in a case against a fitness club, Kristin successfully defeated a motion to strike allegations in the lawsuit regarding a previous sexual assault victim at the same location.
+- Successfully defeated a motion to strike allegations in the lawsuit regarding a previous sexual assault victim during a massage at the same ClubSport Oregon location.
 Freifeld v.
 Leisure Sports, Inc., et al., Washington County Case No. 18CV12178 (September 10, 2018).